ricardojba/ConTtyShell/README.md

 # ConTtyShell
-ConPtyShell Fork that Evades Microsoft Defender (13/06/2023)
+ConPtyShell Fork that Evades Microsoft Defender (as of 25/11/2024)

 **Original:**